itsvishalchavda/shamirs_secret_sharing_algorithm/README.md

 # shamirs_secret_sharing_algorithm
-My Implementation of Shamir's secret sharing algorithm in C programming language you may need visual studio 2015 or later
+My Implementation of Shamir's secret sharing algorithm in C programming language. you may need visual studio 2015 or later